1. Global Warming is Happening

 Unabated climate change

-Nations are failing to contain climate change
+Failing to contain climate change

-Economic activity and GHG emissions
+Economic output and GHG emissions

 Shares of GHG emissions by economic sector